tejuscs/ADBD-Labs/intro_older_original/intro.md

 ### Developer / Database User

-A Developer is the owner of an Autonomous Database (ADB) and is responsible for provisioning ADBs on-demand.
+A Developer is the owner of an Autonomous AI Database (ADB) and is responsible for provisioning ADBs on-demand.
 Developers may also be interested in the performance of their database application.
 The following developer / ADB user focused labs address provisioning, application development, monitoring, tuning of ADBs as well as recovery from user errors.

 [Lab 7](?lab=lab-7-adb-provisioning-databases): Provisioning databases